OTPStrafe/robocatjs-twitch/README.md

 # robocatjs-twitch

 So...
-This bot is very simple. and no more.
+This Twitch-bot is very simple. and no more.

+Commands :
+!info - !disc - !roll - !play - !redes - !off - !slow